 Read on for an explanation and related videos.
 You can also download a nicely formatted Value Ramp handout.

 There are a handful of key ideas that underlie the Value Ramp.

 First, there is a relationship between price and value when it comes to selling just about any product of service.
 Provide more value in the eyes of the potential purchaser, and you can and should charge more.
 (Note: that “in the eyes of the potential purchaser” part is critical.)
 The upward slope of the curve reflects this relationship.

-Second, it’s generally true that to get to a higher place – whether literally or figuratively – you need momentum.
+Second, it’s generally true that to get to a higher place—whether literally or figuratively—you need momentum.
 In today’s markets, a corollary to this point is that demonstrating value early and often is one of the surest ways to build significant value.
-More and more, these means providing significant value before you ever charge a dime – which is why the buzz around content marketing has grown so deafening and is unlikely to let up any time soon.
+More and more, this means providing significant value before you ever charge a dime—which is why the buzz around content marketing has grown so deafening and is unlikely to let up any time soon.

 Third, the impact of brand in this price/value relationship can be dramatic.
 A strong brand can help you build momentum faster, and it can give more power to the price side of the equation, resulting in a steeper value ramp.
-Basically, the stronger your brand, the more – and more quickly – you are able to charge for the value you offer.
+Basically, the stronger your brand, the more—and more quickly—you are able to charge for the value you offer.

 Connecting the Value Ramp to Product Strategy

 The Value Ramp tells you a few things about product strategy, and by extension, pricing.

 First, you need significant high value at the bottom left of the curve to create momentum.
 And a good chunk of this value needs to be free—note how the line moves to the right at first, indicating increasing value, without moving up.
 This initial part of the ramp, in which you provide significant, increasing value at no or low cost, is the momentum zone.